 - (b) Share-based compensation expense and related payroll taxes incurred.
-Share-based compensation expense and related payroll taxes are included in cost of services and general and administrative expense. - (c) Non-capitalizable costs associated with acquisitions and credit allowances for amounts in dispute with the prior owners of certain acquired operations. - (d) During the six months ended June 30, 2023, an affiliate of the Company placed its memory care units into transition and is actively seeking to sublease the units to an unrelated third party.
+Share-based compensation expense and related payroll taxes are included in cost of services and general and administrative expense. - (c) Non-capitalizable costs associated with acquisitions, credit allowances, and write offs for amounts in dispute with the prior owners of certain acquired operations. - (d) During the nine months ended September 30, 2023, an affiliate of the Company placed its memory care units into transition and is actively seeking to sublease the units to an unrelated third party.
 The amount above represents the net operating impact attributable to the units in transition.
 The amounts reported exclude rent and depreciation and amortization expense related to such operations and include legal settlement costs associated with one of the entities transitioned to Ensign.